ayeressian/bunnycdn-storage-deploy/README.md

 ### `storagePassword`

-The storage passowd.
+The storage password.
 It should be read and write capable.

 ### `pullZoneId`